 I just have to ask, did a dingo eat your baby?

-Nothing…so tell me more about Darwin.
+Nothing… so tell me more about Darwin.

 Growing up in a place like that with not a lot of fun things to do, there was a lot of freedom.
 I started playing piano when I was five and got really into classical music.
-I wouldn’t worry about neighbors or gangs of youth like you do in America.
+I wouldn’t worry about neighbors or gangs like you do in America.
 We didn’t have that.
 It was you just do what you want when you want.
-You would come home in the evening and mom would have dinner on the table.
+You would come home in the evening and Mom would have dinner on the table.
 Darwin was just totally itself and quiet, then I moved to Perth, the most isolated city in the world.

 What was life like after the Bush?

-When I was 16 I just got my driver’s license and I drove from Darwin to Bunbury, which is two hours south of Perth, about a 4000km drive.
+When I was 16 I got my driver’s license and drove from Darwin to Bunbury, which is two hours south of Perth, about a 4000-kilometer drive.
 Australia is such a beautiful country and when I first moved to Perth the first thing I did was start a band and toured around Australia.
 When I write I think about the long road ahead.
 When I moved to Perth, they had bands that were doing very well and encouraged you to do very well.
 It was a place you could actually survive off touring your band.

 That’s a hell of a drive, damn.